jmcgui05/learning-system/README.md

 # Learning App

-An Full MERN stack Application to simulate a learning system to allow create, edit, list and search of courses.
+An Full MERN stack Application to simulate a learning system to allow users to create, edit, list and search of courses.
+This is a toy app built to gain further exposure in React.

 ## Assumptions